Light-x02/ComfyUI-FluxSettingsNode/README.md

 ## Additional Notes
 This node is designed to work seamlessly with the ComfyUI ecosystem.
 Ensure you have the latest version of ComfyUI installed for the best experience.

-## License
-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it, provided you include a copyright notice.

 ## Contribution
 Contributions are welcome!
 If you want to report a bug or suggest an improvement, open an issue or submit a pull request on the [GitHub repository](https://github.com/Light-x02/ComfyUI-FluxSettingsNode).